jrief/django-websocket-redis/docs/introduction.rst

 Application servers such as Django and Ruby-on-Rails have been developed without intention to create long living connections.
 Therefore these frameworks are not a good fit for web applications, which shall react on asynchronous events initiated by the server.
-One feasible solution is to continuously poll the server using an XMLHttpRequest (Ajax) and check if new events shall be delivered.
+One feasible solution for clients wishing to be notified for events is to continuously poll the server using an XMLHttpRequest (Ajax).
 This however produces a lot of traffic, and depending on the granularity of the polling interval, it is not a viable solution for real time events such as chat applications or browser based multiplayer games.

 WSGI is a stateless protocol for Python web applications, which means that by design it does not support non-blocking requests.
 It defines how to handle requests and making responses in a simple way abstracted from the HTTP protocol.
 Most Django installations rely on this workflow:

 The web server accepts an incoming request, sets up a WSGI dictionary which then is passed to the application server.
 There the HTTP headers and the payload is created and immediately afterwards the request is finished.
 This processing typically requires only a few hundred